memset0/membot/README.md

 #### As a koishi plugin

 On the propose of making development more convenient, various complex dependencies are included in code.
-Therefore, I strongly recommend you to clone the whole repository and import my modules directly without changing directory structure.
+Therefore, I strongly recommend you to clone the whole repository and import modules directly without changing directory structure.

 If you just want to enable the RSS feature, which is depending on the web service plugin, for example.
-You should have koishi configured firstly and use `ctx.plugin` method to import packages of this project.
+You should have koishi deployed firstly and use `ctx.plugin` method to import packages of this project.

 Here is an example code.
 Remember to replace `<path>` pattern with the correct relative location of `membot` folder.